-When operating in reverse, avoid sharp turns and backing down a hill.
+When operating in reverse, if possible try to avoid sharp turns and backing down a hill.
+However, there may be certain situations where these maneuvers are the only options.
 When using reverse, follow these guidelines:

-1. Back up slowly.
+- Back up slowly.
 It's hard to see behind you.